 The comprehensive inclusive website audit process

 This process includes a detailed breakdown of considerations that lead from your homepage and impact your site.
-This is all highlighted through actionable next steps and a video recording that demonstrates key issues for you and your team.
+This is all highlighted through actionable next steps, screenshots and videos that demonstrate key issues for you and your team.